 - Commissioners had been sent a draft policy addressing construction of buildings and fences and coverings of foundations in flood zone.
 Most liked the draft. - The discussion focused on balancing the interest in stopping children from going under structures (e.g., with shrub screens) and allowing the free flow of flood waters.
 Commissioners will provide comments by Thursday 9/3/20 for staff to collate and redistribute for the next meeting. - 19.
 Benches in Conservation Land: Jennifer Steel noted that an Eagle Scout was interested in placing 3-5 benches in Webster Conservation Area.
 The Commission felt that benches in appropriate locations would be good, likely 3 locations.
-Benches should be long enough for two people with space between them and should have arms to assist users with standing.
+Benches should be long enough for two people with space between them.
 The benches installed at Charles River Pathway have worked very well.